lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 provide an empty string (`""`).
 If the script reads more than one line, you can separate the lines with `'\n'` in the value of `"ScriptArgs"`.

-Please note. that the request does not return until the script terminates.
+Please note, that the request does not return until the script terminates.
 After the script completes, the POST-request returns a Json-object, that looks for example like this: